reaktivo/affects/README.md

 ### `perform`

 Perform will pull in the matching value for a handler, in a similar way to [React's `useContext`](https://reactjs.org/docs/hooks-reference.html#usecontext).
 Note that unlike `useContext`, `perform` will work across asynchronous work boundaries.
+Another important feature of `perform` is that it's fully typed and will use the type of your defaultValue as the type that it returns.

 ```js
 const user = perform(User);
 ```

+## Typescript

+Affects is fully typed, meaning that `perform`ed values will return the correct types.

 ## Installation